-- ADDITION OF NEW EQUITY CAPITAL PMC Commercial expects that the larger equity market capitalization of the combined company would help create new business flexibility and earnings stability. - STABILIZATION OF CASH FLOW PMC Commercial expects that the merger would provide stability to cash flow available for dividends and ultimately become accretive to PMC Commercial cash available for distribution. - SUPPORT FOR REVENUE STREAM PMC Commercial believes that PMC Commercial's greater size resulting from the merger would help maintain PMC Commercial's revenue stream. - INTERNAL MANAGEMENT PMC Commercial anticipates that becoming internally managed would provide cost savings opportunities and lessen or eliminate any potential conflict of interest with PMC Capital. - FAIRNESS OPINION The PMC Commercial special committee received a written opinion from U.S. Bancorp Piper Jaffray Inc. ("U.S. Bancorp Piper Jaffray"), its financial advisor, that, as of March 27, 2003, based upon and subject to the assumptions, factors and limitations set forth in the written opinion, the exchange ratio of 0.37 was fair, from a financial point of view, to PMC Commercial.
+- Larger Market Capitalization PMC Commercial expects that the larger equity market capitalization of the combined company would help create new business flexibility and earnings stability. - Stabilization of cash flow PMC Commercial expects that the merger would provide stability to cash flow available for dividends and ultimately increase PMC Commercial's cash available for distribution. - Support for revenue stream PMC Commercial believes that PMC Commercial's greater size resulting from the merger would help maintain PMC Commercial's revenue stream. - Internal management PMC Commercial anticipates that becoming internally managed would provide cost savings opportunities and lessen or eliminate any potential conflict of interest with PMC Capital.
+PMC Commercial's decision to proceed with the merger was not based on any quantified cost savings, and there can be no assurance that PMC Commercial will achieve any cost savings. - Fairness Opinion The PMC Commercial special committee received a written opinion from U.S. Bancorp Piper Jaffray Inc. ("U.S. Bancorp Piper Jaffray"), its financial advisor, that, as of March 27, 2003 and as updated as of November 10, 2003, based upon and subject to the assumptions, factors and limitations set forth in the written opinion, the exchange ratio of 0.37 was fair, from a financial point of view, to PMC Commercial.